-4.1 All mice used in this test method must be held, sexes separate, for observation in the laboratory for a period of at least one and not more than four weeks prior to testing.
-During the last seven days of this period, mice shall be held under laboratory conditions (i.e., temperature, humidity, lighting, etc.) comparable to those of the animal testing room if not actually in the testing room.
+All mice used in this test method must be held, sexes separate, for observation in the laboratory for a period of at least one and not more than four weeks prior to testing, the last seven days of which shall be under laboratory conditions (i.e., temperature, humidity, lighting, etc.) comparable to those of the animal testing room if not actually in the testing room.
 The test animals must not be fasted prior to testing.
 Water and a commercial mouse diet must be available to them at all times.
-Do not use the standard OPP rat and mouse challenge diet for pretest feeding.
+Do not use the standard EPA rat and mouse challenge diet for pretest feeding.

-5. Holding and Test Conditions
+Holding and Test Conditions

-5.1 Temperature

-20 to 25° C. Strong air currents from heaters or air conditioners shall not blow directly onto test animals.
+5.1 Temperature 20 to 25° C. Strong air currents from heaters or air conditioners shall not blow directly onto test animals.